 - Surveys: Giving a survey to your employees about the mission vision will help you know if your employees actually understand what the vision is and how they play a vital part in the vision.
 If employees do not understand then you can find a different way to teach or train so that they can grasp what the goals are.

 - Find out what's working and what not: When you initially present your mission vision to your employees you may find that a number of them will lean towards one aspect of the vision but might not be all in.
 Find out what went wrong by getting feedback.
-It could be that the vision is not challenging enough or that it's to challenging.
+It could be that the vision is not challenging enough or that it's too challenging.
 You then can tweak the vision to help your employees and organization succeed.

 - Make goals that are relevant to your employees: Employees need to feel that their work has a purpose.
 In order to do so, managers should meet with their employees and talk about goals they can set that are aligned with the company vision.
 By doing so, employees will find more meaning in their work and will be more engaged.

 By having a clear vision and doing these necessary steps to work towards aligning your employees with it, your company will be prepared to hit its full potential in the future.
-A company is only as good as its employees, and therefore employees are the most important to be on board.
+A company is only as good as its employees, and therefore employees are the most important to get on board.
 Success will come once everybody is on the same page and headed toward the same goal.
 For more tips, subscribe to Talking Talent and check out our other articles.